How to Make a Minimal Fall Wreath

-Here’s how to make a minimal fall wreath with supplies you might already have.
-I just returned from a month-long trip to France, so my motivation to use what I had on hand was out of necessity.
-While traveling, I thought about this post, knowing I would need to create it the very day I got home.
-I knew that I had a few grapevine wreaths hanging in the garage.
+I thought about this post while I was traveling.
+I knew I would need to create it the very day I got home.
+I also knew I had a few grapevine wreaths from last year hanging in the garage.
 I could always come up with a ribbon of some sort.
 And lucky me, my very dear sweet friend dropped off a few groceries and one tiny pumpkin.
-The apples were in the refrigerator and, surprisingly, still quite fine!
-Well, at least for wreath-making!
+The apples were in the refrigerator and, surprisingly, were still quite fine – at least for wreath-making!

 Supplies: